EmeraldBlock/LIT-CTF-2022-writeups/web/Amy The Hedgehog.md

 ```
 (This is run in the console on the same page, to avoid CORS issues.)

-Guessing this flag directly confirms it works.
+Note `LIKE` queries are case-insensitive, but it happens that the flag's content is all lowercase, as guessing this flag directly confirms it works.

 ## Flag